VijeshVS/devking/README.md

 Commands
 --------
 !kick

 !clear

 !msg

 !serverinfo

 !server

 Licence
 ------
-Anyone can use.
-No Copyrights.
-Reuse Allowed.
+Anyone can use

+No Copyrights

+Reuse Allowed